metablaster/WindowsFirewallRuleset/README.md

 1. Export in local group policy by clicking on `Export Policy...` menu, after right click on node:\
 `Windows Defender Firewall with Advanced Security - Local Group Policy Object`

-2. To export using PowerShell run `Scripts\Backup-Firewall.ps1` which is much slower process but unlike method from point 1 you can customize your export in almost any way you want.
+2. To export using PowerShell run `Scripts\Backup-Firewall.ps1`\
+If you want to customize your export run `Export-RegistryRule` function located in `Ruleset.Firewall` module, which let's you customize your export in almost any way you want.

 If you want to import rules, importing by using GPO is same as for export, and to import with PowerShell just run `Scripts\Restore-Firewall.ps1` which will pick up your previous export file.